-In 2018, a major piece of research into the effect of alcohol in 160 countries was published in the Lancet journal.
+In 2018, a major piece of research into the effect of alcohol in 160 countries was published.

 The piece was widely published around the world.
 One of the main reasons being that the researchers found there was no real safe amount of alcohol.
 One of the authors was quoted by CNN as saying: